 Let’s say you’ve just wrapped up a marketing campaign that didn’t produce the results you wanted.
-In response, you take a different approach, but that too flounders.
-Instead of randomly trying another style, let conversion tracking show you where your strengths and weaknesses lie.
+In response, you take a different approach, but that, too, flounders.
+Instead of randomly trying another style, let conversion tracking show you your strengths and weaknesses.

-Through conversion tracking, you can determine how strongly, if at all, your advertising campaigns are leading to your desired goals.
-You can then keep this information in mind for all your future efforts.
+Through conversion tracking, you can determine how strongly, if at all, your advertising campaigns are leading to your desired goals and then keep this information in mind for future efforts.

 A conversion occurs when a member of your target audience takes the action you have aimed for with your current marketing or advertising efforts.
 According to this definition, a conversion isn’t always a sale; it can be as simple as a click on an ad, well before the person clicking decides to actually purchase what they’ve chosen to explore.

 Track conversions to maximize your ROI, shape your budget, find improvement areas and separate clicks from conversions.